 The shows strength hangs entirely on Steven Knight’s writing.
-Its power is in the myths he creates.
-Mythologising that goes beyond simple dramatisation, and into the wider cultural mind.
+Its power is in the myths he creates, they go beyond simple dramatisation, and into the wider cultural mind.
 A shiny example of John Ford’s maxim, from his western The Man Who Shot Liberty Valance (1962), “when the legend becomes fact, print the legend”.

 While the thirty-sixth episode is supposed to the last we see of the Shelby clan, I’m not convinced it’s the end.
 There’s too much story left to be told, much more mythology to be created.